JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-# day6 <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day6">Java Advanced: Using ArrayList and Scanner to design an ERP Office System for Check-in</a>
+# day6 Java Advanced: Using ArrayList and Scanner to design an ERP Office System for Check-in
-1. This lesson we introduce how to design an Office Check-in System with function of CRUD by ArrayList - API.
-Also, you will learn the application of Scanner
+1. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day6">This lesson we introduce how to design an Office Check-in System with function of CRUD by ArrayList - API.
+Also, you will learn the application of Scanner</a>